-- SPEA-V 379 Performance Measurement and Program Evaluation (3 cr.) - SPEA-V 458 Fund Development for Nonprofits (3 cr.)
+- SPEA-V 362 Nonprofit Management and Leadership (3 cr.) - SPEA-V 367 Project Planning and Management (3 cr.) - SPEA-V 458 Fund Development for Nonprofits (3 cr.)

 Minor in Public Safety Management

 Minor in Public Safety Management

 Any Indiana University students enrolled in a baccalaureate program, except those pursuing a major in public safety management, may pursue the minor in public safety management.
 Students who successfully complete the requirements will have the minor conferred with their degree.